yuanzuhua/TheOne/docs/rabbitmq.md

 #### CreateQueueFilter

-WARNING: if a queue already exists, you cannot change it, this action shoud be deterministic.
+WARNING: if a queue already exists, you cannot change it, this action should be deterministic.

 ```csharp
 RabbitMqExtensions.CreateQueueFilter = (s, args) => {